 What are the top internal communications apps on the market?

-Why aren’t Microsoft Teams, Slack, and intranets on this list?
+Why are Microsoft Teams, Slack, Sharepoint and Jive not on this list?

 There are many workplace technology tools out there and all of them serve different purposes.
 For example, there are internal chat tools like Slack and Microsoft Teams that are meant first and foremost for collaboration and instant messaging.
-Social intranets like Sharepoint, Jive, Unily and Happeo, on the other hand, are primarily made to work as file storage and news portals.
+Intranets like Sharepoint and Jive, on the other hand, are primarily made to work as file storage and news portals.
 The concept of the intranet dates back to the mid-90s, a time when communication needs were profoundly different.
-As such, the intranet and social intranet tools of today are less optimized for the needs of a modern workforce, such as mobile use.
+As such, Sharepoint and Jive don't meet the requirements of a modern employee app, unlike some social intranet solutions that are suitable for knowledge workers.

-While useful tools, intranets and chat applications serve a different purpose.
-Intranets are a great solution when employees know what they need and simply need a place to find it.
+While useful tools, emails and chat applications serve different purposes.
+Emails are a great solution when company-wide top-down communication is necessary.
 Chat tools, on the other hand, are good for transactional communications and collaboration between individuals.
 However, if you are looking to communicate news and updates to the company instantly and at scale (or to a specific segment of the business) or even ensure that the message is received and acknowledged, these tools don't fit the bill.
 This is why they won't be covered in this post.

-Smarp vs Dynamic Signal vs SocialChorus: Enterprise Internal Communications Apps for Both Corporate and Frontline Workers
+Haiilo vs Firstup: Enterprise Internal Communications Apps for Both Corporate and Frontline Workers

-We will start by comparing Dynamic Signal vs Smarp vs SocialChorus - the three most comprehensive employee communications solutions in the market.
+We will start by comparing Firstup vs Haiilo - the two most comprehensive employee communications solutions in the market.

-All three companies are mature players in the internal communications field serving some of the biggest companies in the world.
-All three solutions are designed to cater to both corporate and frontline workers.
-Additionally, all three solutions include not only an internal communications app, but also allow you to deliver targeted communications through existing digital channels such as the desktop, email, intranets, chat tools, digital signage and much more.
-Furthermore, all three include HR and operational features in their apps, such as surveys, policy documentation or even lunch menus and time tracking.
-Dynamic Signal and Smarp additionally provide built-in chat functionality.
+Both companies are mature players in the internal communications field serving some of the biggest companies in the world.
+Both solutions are designed to cater to both corporate and frontline workers.
+Additionally, both solutions include not only an internal communications app, but also allow you to deliver targeted communications through existing digital channels such as the desktop, email, chat tools, digital signage and much more.
+Furthermore, both include HR and operational features in their apps, such as surveys, policy documentation or even lunch menus and time tracking.

 Now, let’s take a closer look at each of these internal communications apps and see how they differentiate from one another.
-Obviously, you are reading this on the Smarp blog… and it was written by a Smarper.
-In order to give you an objective understanding of these three platforms (Smarp vs Dynamic Signal vs SocialChorus), we’re going to refer to what customers of each of these vendors had to say on G2, the world’s leading peer-to-peer software review website:
+Obviously, you are reading this on the Haiilo blog… and it was written by a Haiiloneer.
+In order to give you an objective understanding of these two platforms (Haiilo vs Firstup), we’re going to refer to what customers of each of these vendors had to say on G2, the world’s leading peer-to-peer software review website:

-The table above showcases how the three tools stack up against each other in a number of key areas.
-These numbers are driven by real, authentic reviews from Smarp, Dynamic Signal and SocialChorus customers on the G2 platform – a place where millions of software users go to rate the tools they use in their daily life.
+The table above showcases how the two tools stack up against each other in a number of key areas.
+These numbers are driven by real, authentic reviews from Haiilo and Firstup customers on the G2 platform – a place where millions of software users go to rate the tools they use in their daily life.

 G2 uses a proprietary algorithm to calculate real-user satisfaction ratings.
 Let us take you through that table and discuss each metric in more detail.

 Enterprise companies have very specific lists of features and integrations they are looking for in the solutions they purchase, and these lists normally include hundreds of points they are looking to tick off before moving on to purchasing.
-As you can see all three providers have 8+ ratings in this category with Smarp ranked at 8.9, SocialChorus at 8.0 and Dynamic Signal at 8.6.
+As you can see all three providers have 8+ ratings in this category with Haiilo ranked at 8.9 and Firstup at 8.5.

-Smarp works with companies such as Salesforce, KPMG and L’Oreal, all of which have an extensive and well-documented vendor selection process.
-These companies, as well as the other 350+ Smarp customers across a multitude of verticals, are a testament to the maturity of the platform and its proven ability to support the needs of multinational corporations with thousands of employees.
+Haiilo works with companies such as Salesforce, KPMG and Vodafone Spain, all of which have an extensive and well-documented vendor selection process.
+These companies, as well as the other 350+ Haiilo customers across a multitude of verticals, are a testament to the maturity of the platform and its proven ability to support the needs of multinational corporations with thousands of employees.

 Ease of Use